jauhararifin/gomocker/README.md

 3. Run `go generate ./...`

-4. A file called `math_mock.go` containing all the code to mock `Math` interface will be generated.
+4. A file called `math_mock_gen.go` containing all the code to mock `Math` interface will be generated.

 5. Use the mocker